nikeshgitpro611/reactjs/README.md

 - Promise.race: Takes an array of promises and returns a single promise that resolves or rejects as soon as one of the promises in the array resolves or rejects.
 - first result matters more than waiting for all results.if first result having problem then reject all.
 - It helps you improve performance, reliability, and user experience by allowing you to quickly respond to the fastest completing promise.

+::  Resources : :
+- it will wait for first promish settled/sucessfull.
+- if [p1(sucess), p2(fail)] then it will be ignore the result of failuer.
+- if All are sucess then output will be come

 ```